Major changes to income protection policies from 1st October 2021

-With weaker protection being provided by income protection policies, there will be a greater need to have a comprehensive insurance package in place for the following reasons:
+With less protection being provided by income protection policies, there will be a greater need to have a comprehensive insurance package in place for the following reasons:

 - Increased reliance on trauma insurance to top up income protection payments in the early stages of an illness or injury

-Many existing income protection policies have Specified Injuries, Hospitalisation/Nursing care and Critical Illness benefits which are paid out in the first few months of a claim, sometimes even within the waiting period.
-These extra payments assist at times when medical costs can be at their highest.
-The likely removal of these “bells and whistles” from income protection policies means there will be an increased need for trauma insurance.
+Many old income protection policies had Specified Injuries, Hospitalisation/Nursing care and Critical Illness benefits which were paid out in the first few months of a claim, sometimes even within the waiting period.
+These extra payments could assist at times when medical costs were at their highest.
+With the removal of these benefits from income protection policies there could be an increased need for trauma insurance.

 The lump sum provided by trauma cover can be used as a booster amount to cover medical expenses, to replace income during waiting periods and also to provide the funds for a partner to stop work to be a carer.

-- Increased reliance on TPD to provide a top-up income stream in the later stages of a claim
+- Increased reliance on TPD to top-up income protection payments in the later stages of a claim

 There has always been a certain degree of crossover between TPD insurance and income protection.
 If you suffer a permanent disability, you can potentially receive a lump sum TPD payout as well as payments from an income protection policy.

 With the percentage of income covered by income protection falling (and some policies reducing payments after 2 years on claim) a greater burden will fall on TPD cover.
-Larger TPD lump sums will be required to top up income so that living standards for families can be maintained.
+Larger TPD lump sums could be required to top up income so that living standards for families can be maintained.
 With “Own Occupation” income protection cover no longer available to age 65 there could be a greater demand for “Own Occupation” TPD.

 The outlook for Income Protection